0382/CGcoefficient.jl/docs/src/index.md

 This package is inspired by Ref [^1].
 See [CENS-MBPT](https://github.com/ManyBodyPhysics/CENS/blob/master/MBPT/VEffective/bhf-modules.f90) for details.

-The idea is to simplify 3nj Symbols to sum combinations of binominal coefficients.
-We can calculate binominal coefficients by Pascal's Triangle, and store them first.
-Then we calculate 3nj Symbols using the stored binominal coefficients.
-However, in current version, I just use the builtin `binominal` function, and calculation with large integer will overflow.
+The idea is to simplify 3nj Symbols to sum combinations of binomial coefficients.
+We can calculate binomial coefficients by Pascal's Triangle, and store them first.
+Then we calculate 3nj Symbols using the stored binomial coefficients.
+However, in current version, I just use the builtin `binomial` function, and calculation with large integer will overflow.

 ## Install